 The Apostle Paul’s Road to Damascus experience was a shock to his total being.
 If any of us had been in his shoes, we may not have survived it.
 As he recovered and pursued the work of Jesus Christ vigorously, he faced some pretty tough opposition and circumstances—some of which you and I can’t really imagine.
 He wasn’t a super human.
 He didn’t have super hero powers.
 He was just a man that knew in his heart that Jesus Christ is real.

 Paul encouraged us in love to never get tired of living for Christ.
 The enemy will try and use the complexities of our pasts to exhaust us, to paralyze us in hopelessness and fear.
 This can make a person want to remain in a cocoon, but God’s love will cast out this kind of fear if we let it.
-No matter how down we are, no matter what has happened in our lives; no matter what pains we are carrying in our souls, we can look to God and know that the Holy Spirit is within us working to will and do of His good pleasure.
+No matter how down we are, no matter what has happened in our lives; no matter what pains we are carrying in our souls, we can look to God and know that the Holy Spirit is within us working to will and do of God’s good pleasure.

 Scripture quotations marked (NLT) are taken from the Holy Bible, New Living Translation, copyright © 1996.
 Used by permission of Tyndale House Publishers, Inc., Wheaton, Illinois 60189.
 All rights reserved.